-The Error Log status display shows a log of the error events that have been detected since the instrument was turned on or since the log was last reset.
+The Error Log display shows a log of the error events that have been detected since the instrument was turned on or since the log was last reset.
 You can view all of the errors or just the errors for the selected input and save the log to a USB memory device.

-Figure 40: Error Log status display
+Figure 41: Error Log display

-Elements of the error log status display.
+Elements of the Error Log display.
 Across the top of the display screen, the following items are shown: